kylek023/toDoList/README.md

 # toDoList

 ### Summary
-toDoList is an React application that reads and writes to a JSON file.
-The app lets the user create a "user account" and a "to do list" for the respective user account"
+toDoList is an React application that lets the user create a "user account" and a "to do list" for the respective user account".
+It reads and writes to a JSON file

 ### Starting the program
 * start the json server at port 3004